qmk/qmk_firmware/keyboards/kmac/keymaps/default_tkl_ansi/readme.md

 | 2     | Types `Custom`                         |
 | 3     | Types `Keyboard`                       |
 | 4     | Inputs `<Ctrl+c>` `<Right>` `<Ctrl+v>` |

-## Building

-To build the firmware with the keymap for the winkeyless version, run `make winkeyless`.